 Most cities have public parks and open spaces, many of which feature accessible trails for wheelchair users.
 These are great places to spend time outdoors, have a picnic, do some bird watching, or – if you live in a location without too much artificial light – stargaze at night.
 Parks can also be a great spot for wheelchair users to play outdoor games like bocce ball and croquet.

 Wheelchair users and people with disabilities enjoy a wider range of movement in the water, and it’s great exercise.
 There are many swimming aids – such as flotation devices and other accessories – available to make it easier for those with more limited movement.

-The National Wheelchair Poolplayers Association of America calls billiards “the only sport that almost everyone can play, regardless of one’s physical ability.”
+Billiards and snooker are two of the most accessible sports for wheelchair users, as almost everyone can play, regardless of their physical ability.
 A lower vantage point because you’re sitting in a chair can actually be an advantage with billiards, since you’re already at eye level with the table.
 Special cues and other equipment are available to aid your game if you require them.

 Take to the lanes and knock down some pins.
 Bowling is a fun leisure activity, and if you want to get serious, the American Wheelchair Bowling Association, which has more than 500 members throughout the continental United States, hosts an average of 10 tournaments a year across the country.
 Bowling equipment for wheelchair users, such as ramps and snap handle bowling balls, is available for purchase.